akhilles/process-communication/README.md

 Test input file:
 `100k.in`

-## Problem Description
+## How it works
-The problem is to compute the minimum, maximum, and sum of the integers in an input file using processes in the following ways:
+We can use processes to compute the minimum, maximum, and sum in the following ways:
   1. Single Process to compute the minimum, maximum, and sum
   2. Multiple processes that can spawn upto 1 process each
   3. First process spawns all other processes, and